 - A patient presented with a wound or infection site that has remained unresolved following previous antibiotic therapy, must have a sample submitted for culture and sensitivity at the initial examination.

-- The hospitals standard practice is to apply a clean pair of exam gloves directly before handling any patient that poses a threat of harboring potential zoonoses, pathogens, or anitmicrobial-resistent organisms.
+- The hospitals standard practice is to apply a clean pair of exam gloves directly before handling any patient in the EFAVC.

 - Exam gloves “belong” to the patient.
 This means we apply clean gloves directly before handling the patient and dispose of them immediately upon finishing our treatment / examination.